vapor-ware/synse-sdk/docs/user/tutorial.rst

 the configuration will not be too complicated.
 See the plugin configuration documentation for more info on how to configure plugins.

-First, we will want to name the plugin.
-Since its job is to provide memory info, we'll call it ``memory``.

-We'll also want to decide how we want to communicate with the plugin -- via TCP, or via Unix Socket.
-Either is fine, but for the tutorial, we'll use unix socket.
-Typically, when naming the unix socket for a plugin, we follow the pattern ``<PLUGIN_NAME>.sock``, so here it will be ``memory.sock``.
+First, we will want to decide what protocol we want the plugin to use.
+In this case, we will use unix socket, but it should be trivial to use TCP instead, should you decide to.

-Finally, as per the Goals we laid out in section 0, we want the readings to be updated every 5 seconds.
+As per the Goals we laid out in section 0, we want the readings to be updated every 5 seconds.
 That means we will need to set the read interval to ``5s``.
 All together, this would look like: